Who We Are

 We can do more.
 We are responsible for using our platform to spread the message of inclusivity, equality, and human rights.
 We are listening, and we are learning.
 We will do better.
 Black lives matter.
 Read more about our pledge to make our site more inclusive and promote diversity.

-Our editorial team has extensive category experience and have worked at leading publications and websites in their field.
+Our editorial team has extensive category experience and is comprised of members who have worked at leading publications and websites in their field.

 Prior to joining Dotdash in 2018, Mélanie was the Chief Editorial Director of Thought Catalog, where she led all content initiatives and managed strategic partnerships.